rpbouman/huey/README.md

 Derived attributes tend to be grouped in folders around a similar use case or topic.
 Here's a (non-exhaustive) list of derived attribute folders:
 - **date fields**: Applies to attributes with temporal data types, like ```DATE``` and ```TIMESTAMP```.
-  Derivations in this category are mainly to present temporal data in a hierarchically organized breakdown, as well as to offer various formats and labels.
+  Derived attributes in this category are mainly to present temporal data in a hierarchically organized breakdown, as well as to offer various formats and labels.
   Typical use cases are to compare data aggregated in the cells across years, month or day of the week.
 - **time fields**: Similar to date fields, but for those data types that also carry a time part.
 - **string operations**: Applies to attributes with a text type.